KayFrimp/alx-low_level_programming/0x08-recursion/README.md

 2. 2-strlen_recursion.c - function returns the length of a string.

 3. 3-factorial.c - function returns the factorial of a given number.

+4. 4-pow_recursion.c - function returns the value of x raised to the power of y.